ibnjunaid/trendsBackend/README.md

     <!-Tag line here and a write a short description->
 </div>

-# Repo conatining code for backend microservice
+# Repo containing code for backend microservice